 Do you experience stimuli more intensely than others?
-Sounds, light, emotions, and atmospheres penetrate deeper in highly sensitive persons (HSP).
+Sounds, light, emotions, and atmospheres resonate deeper in highly sensitive people (HSP).
 This makes you empathetic, creative, and observant — but it can also quickly lead to overstimulation, tension, and exhaustion.
-Hugsback helps HSPers better manage this intense sensory processing by offering a natural, safe form of deep pressure.
+Hugsback helps HSPs better manage this intense sensory processing by providing a natural, safe form of deep pressure.

-In this article, you will discover exactly what high sensitivity is, why HSPers become overstimulated more quickly, and especially how the Hugsback weighted stuffed animal helps restore balance and calm.
-A warm, accessible form of support for anyone who is highly sensitive.
+In this article, you will discover what high sensitivity really is, why HSPs become overstimulated more quickly, and especially how the Hugsback weighted plush toy helps to find balance and restore calm.
+A warm, accessible support for everyone who is highly sensitive.

 What is high sensitivity (HSP)?

-High sensitivity means that your senses and emotions are processed more intensely than average.
-Stimuli such as sound, light, scents, moods, and atmospheres are absorbed more deeply and in greater detail.
-This often makes HSPers highly empathetic, creative, and detail-oriented, but it also brings a higher risk of overstimulation.
+High Sensitivity means that you process your senses and emotions more intensely than average.
+Stimuli such as sound, light, smells, moods, and atmospheres are absorbed more deeply and in greater detail.
+This often makes HSPs very empathetic, creative, and sensitive to detail, but it also brings a higher risk of overstimulation.

 The brain of an HSP works like a sensitive antenna.
-What is subtle for others can continue to “echo” for a long time in HSPers.
-When too many stimuli arrive at once, the nervous system becomes overloaded.
+What is subtle for others can resonate for a long time in HSP.
+When too many stimuli come in at once, the nervous system becomes overloaded.
 This leads to a full head, inner unrest, fatigue, and sometimes physical complaints.
 Recovery moments are therefore essential to regain balance.

 How do you recognize overstimulation in high sensitivity?

 Recognizing early signals is crucial.
-Common symptoms of overstimulation in HSP include:
+Common symptoms of overstimulation in HSP are:

-- A head that feels “full” or spinning
+- A head that feels "full" or dizzy

 - Tension in the neck, shoulders, jaw, or entire body